 CVE has also been used as the basis for entirely new services.
 NIST’s U.S. National Vulnerability Database (NVD)—a "comprehensive cyber security vulnerability database that integrates all publicly available U.S. Government vulnerability resources and provides references to industry resources"—is synchronized with, and based on, the CVE List.
 NVD also includes Security Content Automation Protocol (SCAP) mappings for CVE-IDs.
 SCAP is a method for using specific standards to enable automated vulnerability management, measurement, and policy compliance evaluation (e.g., FISMA compliance) and CVE is one of the open community standards SCAP uses for enumerating, evaluating, and measuring the impact of software problems and reporting results.
 In addition, the U.S. Federal Desktop Core Configuration (FDCC) requires verification of compliance with FDCC requirements using SCAP-validated scanning tools.
 CVE Change Logs is a tool created by CERIAS/Purdue University that monitors additions and changes to the CVE List and allows users to obtain daily or monthly reports.
 Open Vulnerability and Assessment Language (OVAL), operated by the Center for Internet Security, is a standard for determining the machine state of a computer systems using community-developed OVAL Vulnerability Definitions that are based primarily on CVE Identifiers.
-MITRE's Common Weakness Enumeration (CWE™) is a formal dictionary of common software weaknesses that is based in part on the 65,000+ CVE Identifiers on the CVE List.
+MITRE's Common Weakness Enumeration (CWE™) is a formal dictionary of common software weaknesses that is based in part on the 74,000+ CVE Identifiers on the CVE List.

 And in 2011, the International Telecommunication Union’s (ITU-T) Cybersecurity Rapporteur Group, which is the telecom/information system standards body within the treaty-based 150-year-old intergovernmental organization, adopted CVE as a part of its new "Global Cybersecurity Information Exchange techniques (X.CYBEX)" by issuing Recommendation ITU-T X.1520 Common Vulnerabilities and Exposures (CVE), that is based upon CVE’s current Compatibility Requirements, and any future changes to the document will be reflected in subsequent updates to X.CVE.

-CVE is an international information security community effort.
+CVE is an international cybersecurity community effort.
 In addition to the contributions of the CVE Editorial Board and the CVE Sponsor, numerous organizations from around the world participate as CVE Numbering Authorities, have made their products CVE-Compatible, have included CVE Identifiers in their security advisories, and/or have adopted or promoted the use of CVE.

 CVE Editorial Board